 The Information Commissioner’s Office (the “ICO”) recently published its new Data Sharing Code of Practice (the “code”) as a replacement for the 2011 code.
-It is a myth that GDPR prevents the sharing of data, it actually does not such thing, but that doesn’t mean that data should be shared without caution.
-As each year passes, more data is collected and shared and clearly the world of digital data collection and sharing has changed a lot since 2011, so a new code of practice was due and was also an obligation on the ICO in accordance with section 121 of the Data Protection Act 2018.
+It is a myth that GDPR prevents the sharing of data, it actually does not do such a thing, but that doesn’t mean that data should be shared without caution.
+As each year passes, more data is collected and shared and clearly, the world of digital data collection and sharing has changed a lot since 2011, so a new code of practice was due and was also an obligation on the ICO in accordance with section 121 of the Data Protection Act 2018.

-The benefits highlighted within the code, are that data sharing can help government and other organisations deliver modern, efficient services, making everyone’s lives easier and not sharing can have an adverse effect.
+The benefits highlighted within the code, are that data sharing can help government and other organisations deliver modern, efficient services, making everyone’s lives easier, and not sharing can have an adverse effect.
 It suggests that by following the code, not only will a controller have better compliance with the law but the outcome will enhance the protection of data and reduce reputational risks to their organisation.

 There are sections reminiscent of previous ICO guidelines; the data protection principles, data protection by design and default, records and documentation, designation of a DPO, data subject rights, complaints handling, and ensuring the security of data sharing activities.
 However, there are new considerations which are highlighted below.

 Data sharing is not fully defined, although the scope of the code is defined by the Data Protection Act 2018 as “the disclosure of personal data by transmission, dissemination or otherwise making it available”.
 The code goes into more detail defining sharing into groups: